pravalikakanika/Sprint_0/README.md

 # conclusion

 Ansible Roles provide a powerful, modular, and organized approach to automation, making it easier to manage complex configurations across multiple systems.
 By encapsulating tasks, variables, templates, and other components into reusable units, roles enhance maintainability, scalability, and consistency in infrastructure automation.
 They encourage best practices by promoting reusability, shareability, and structure, allowing teams to collaborate more effectively and streamline deployment workflows.
-Whether you're automating a single service or orchestrating a large-scale infrastructure, Ansible Roles help ensure your playbooks remain clean, efficient, and reliable.

 #  Contact Information